-This is a long overdue post about a small soap making workshop in Ayvalik that I visited back in 2012.
-Many things interfered and I have not had a chance to share this experience, a very interesting one indeed.
+This is a long overdue post about a small soap-making workshop in Ayvalık that I visited back in 2012.
+Many things interfered, and I have not had a chance to share this interesting experience.
 Looking back, I remembered the two visits I made to the place and enjoyed remembering everything anew.

 I had no idea how soap bars were made.
-For all I knew, the melted soap might be poured into molds but the reality was vastly different.
-During my first visit I met the owner and saw the double-story high boiler where they melted the ingredients.
-The furnace was on the first floor and they could take the molten soap soup from either the loft or the second floor to pour essentially on the floor.
-The floor was made of reasonably smooth concrete with rail-like dividers creating shallow troughs where the molten substance was poured and evened out much like pouring concrete walkways.
+For all I knew, the melted soap might be poured into molds, but the reality was vastly different.
+During my first visit, I met the owner and saw the double-story high boiler where they melted the ingredients.
+The furnace was on the first floor and they could take the molten soap soup from either the loft or the second floor to pour on the floor.
+The floor was made of smooth concrete with rail-like dividers creating shallow troughs where the molten substance was poured and evened out, much like pouring concrete walkways.

 The top of the boiler was covered with boiling molten sludge spattering interesting patterns.
-The small bucket with a long wooden handle used to get the hot sludge was hanging on the side of the boiler, and a few small buckets made of wood used to carry the sludge to the pouring area were stacked on the side.
-There were some left over material waiting to be melted to be used in the next batch and the owner promised to let me know when they were ready to pour soap again in the next day or two.
+The small bucket with a long wooden handle used to get the hot sludge was hanging on the side of the boiler.
+And a few small buckets made of wood used to carry the sludge to the pouring area were stacked on the side.
+There was some leftover material waiting to be melted for the next batch.
+The owner promised to let me know when they were ready to pour soap again in the next day or two.

 The process is a tedious one involving marking intervals using a compass and snapping chalk lines to mark where the cuts should be made.
-On the top floor they had two soap colors as you will see in the photographs.
-After taking some photographs there we moved to the loft area which had a very low ceiling where they were ready to cut the bars.
-The poured soap there was greenish-yellow so they used purplish “chalk” to mark the lines.
-After that came time for cutting which was a two-men job.
-While one held the cutting blade attached to a wooden handle and guided along the line the other carefully pushed on the cutting blade using another wooden handled tool.
+On the top floor, they had two soap colors as you will see in the photographs.
+After taking some photographs there, we moved to the loft area which had a very low ceiling where they were ready to cut the bars.
+The poured soap there was greenish-yellow, so they used purplish chalk to mark the lines.
+After that came time for cutting, which was a two-man job.
+While one held the cutting blade attached to a wooden handle and guided along the line, the other carefully pushed on the cutting blade using another wooden-handled tool.
 They would make one pass and turn around and come back on the next line, one line at a time.
-Then the cross cutting would actually create blocks of soap waiting to receive the maker’s mark.
+Then the crosscutting would create blocks of soap waiting to receive the maker’s mark.

-As Fatih and his uncle Mustafa tended to cutting along the lines, his father Metin kept busy on the other lanes making sure that the thickness was uniform.
-He would measure the depth with a long blade and start shaving if the area was too thick, continuing along the length of the lane scraping thin shavings of soap to even the thickness.
+As Fatih and his uncle Mustafa worked together to cut along the lines, his father Metin kept busy on the other lanes making sure that the thickness was uniform.
+He would measure the depth with a long blade and start shaving if the area were too thick, continuing along the length of the lane scraping thin shavings of soap to even the thickness.

-Before I left Ayvalik, the soap master Metin brought me a bag of soaps he made at home in his balcony.
-We enjoyed them while they lasted, they have a nasty habit of dissolving in water!!
+Before I left Ayvalık, the soap master Metin brought me a bag of soaps he made at home on his balcony.
+We enjoyed them while they lasted; they have a nasty habit of dissolving in the water!!